What is Blue Engine?

-In partnership with AmeriCorps, BETAs receive a living stipend of $14,400 (or $654.55 bi-weekly).
-BETAs also receive an education award of $5,920 (upon successful completion as a full-time member of the program) that can be used towards existing loans or the cost of future higher education after the year has been successfully completed.
+In partnership with AmeriCorps, BETAs receive a living stipend of $17,000 (or $772.73 bi-monthly).
+BETAs also receive an education award of $6,095 (upon successful completion as a full-time member of the program) that can be used towards existing loans or the cost of future higher education after the year has been successfully completed.
 Additionally, BETAs are eligible to apply for SNAP (Supplemental Nutrition Assistance Program) benefits and are provided an unlimited Metrocard for public transportation use (subways, buses).

 BETAs live in neighborhoods in or near the schools in which they teach.
-There are no specific housing requirements, as there are BETAs who select other options, such as commuting from home within New York/New Jersey, live with non-BETAs, etc.
+There are no specific housing requirements, as there are BETAs who select other options, such as commuting from home within New York/New Jersey, living with non-BETAs, etc.

 Planning and being conscious of your individual budgeting needs is important and different people have come up with different systems.
 If a prospective BETA is particularly concerned about this, Blue Engine is happy to put them in touch with a current BETA to discuss further.

 After selected applicants accept their offers, Blue Engine provides helpful information about navigating the apartment searching process.
 We also facilitate social media groups that help connect BETAs who are looking for roommates to each other.

-Summer training begins in early August.
-During training, BETAs will learn about the purpose of their work in classrooms and how relationships are the cornerstone to every facet of their work; the history of education in historically oppressed communities and how they impact the current classroom contexts; foundational skills to engage students in rigorous content that builds conceptual understanding and positions students as competent sense-makers; provide summer school support; and foundational skills in measuring student impact through data practices.
+Summer onboarding (i.e. training) begins August 1.
+During onboarding, BETAs will learn about the purpose of their work in classrooms and how relationships are the cornerstone to every facet of their work; the history of education in historically oppressed communities and how they impact the current classroom contexts; foundational skills to engage students in rigorous content that builds conceptual understanding and positions students as competent sense-makers; provide summer school support; and foundational skills in measuring student impact through data practices.
 BETAs also meet with their teams and learn how to make teams effective in the classrooms, as well as hone in on their individual roles on a team.
 There are also training sessions dedicated to learning about mindsets that are critical when developing culturally responsive pedagogy.